What are some easy things I can do outside?

 1. Plant native, bee-friendly flowers.

-Did you know that bees are a critical pollinator species and that their populations are in decline?
-Did you also know that bees are attracted to blue, yellow and purple flowers?
+Did you know that bees are a critical pollinator species with a declining population?
+Did you also know they are attracted to blue, yellow, and purple flowers?
 If you feel like planting something bigger, consider a tree.
 Bees like flowering trees, too.
 See below for more information about planting bee-friendly flowers.

 More information: NC Wildlife Federation

 Chapel Hill's hardiness is zone 7b.
-This describes the temperature at which a plant can growly healthily.
-Planting trees that fit our zone will help them grow longer, healthier and preserve diversity while balancing nature.
-A couple examples include Dogwoods and Eastern Redbuds.
-Lastly, be conscious of the location, depth of the whole and distance from other trees.
+This describes the temperature at which certain plants can thrive.
+Planting trees that fit our zone will help them have long and healthy lives, and a couple of beautiful examples include Dogwoods and Eastern Redbuds.
+Lastly, be conscious of the location, depth of the hole, and distance from other trees.

 More information: Planting Techniques